kubernetes-sigs/gateway-api/geps/gep-4768/index.md

 This proposal argues that the Policy Attachment model is the most effective approach to meet the stated goals, primarily for two reasons:

 1. **Separation of Concerns**: It allows different personas to manage Gateway infrastructure (the Platform Team) independently from the configuration of telemetry signals (the Observability team).
-2. **Fleet-Wide Uniformity**: It enables a single policy to be applied uniformly across a fleet of Gateways and Meshes, eliminating the need to duplicate complex telemetry configurations across individual resources.
+2. **Cluster-Wide Uniformity**: It enables a single policy to be applied uniformly across a fleet of Gateways and Meshes, eliminating the need to duplicate complex telemetry configurations across individual resources.

 To mitigate the challenge of complex merging semantics, this GEP restricts configuration such that only a single `TelemetryPolicy` can target a `Gateway` or `Mesh` at any given time.
 If multiple `TelemetryPolicy` resources target the same object, precedence is determined based on the creation timestamp.